Vanitha Vijayakumar Gets Eliminated From Bigg Boss 3 Tamil; Mohan Vaidya & Reshma In Tears!

 The suspense went ahead to the Sunday's (July 14) episode and in an interesting series of events, the name of the evicted contestant was announced.
 In the last round, Meera Mitun and Vanitha Vijayakumar were the ones who were left in the eviction list with Bigg Boss revealing that all the other contestants have been saved.
 Finally, Bigg Boss revealed that Vanitha Vijayakumar will be the contestant who will have to leave the Bigg Boss 3 Tamil House in the third week.

-The rest of the contestants were unhappy with Vanith's eviction.
+The rest of the contestants were unhappy with Vanitha's eviction.
 Mohan Vaidya and Reshma broke down to tears after hearing about the elimination.
-At the same time, Sakshi Agarwal and Sherin also felt bad upon getting to know the Vanitha Vijayakumar will be saying good bye to Bigg Boss 3 Tamil house.
+At the same time, Sakshi Agarwal and Sherin also felt bad upon getting to know the Vanitha Vijayakumar will be saying goodbye to Bigg Boss 3 Tamil house.

 Nevertheless, the reactions that have come up on Twitter reveal that the audiences are somewhat happy with the eviction of Vanitha Vijayakumar and the news didn't come as a surprise to them.
-Take a look at some of the tweets that have been ruling the Twitter ever since the announcement regarding Vanitha Vijayakumar's eviction.
+Take a look at some of the tweets that have been ruling Twitter ever since the announcement regarding Vanitha Vijayakumar's eviction.

 makkaluku enna vendrum endru arputhamana sambavam seitha @vijaytelevision ku nandrigal #Vanitha eliminated 🤣🤣🤣🤣😎🤗🤗🤗 #BiggBossTamil3 #BiggBossTamil— Nandhu Nallavan (@Nandhu_lovable) July 14, 2019